zwchang/machine-learning-course-AndewNg/README.md

-# Assignment from Andrew Ng's machine learning course on Coursera rewritten using Python
+# Assignment from Andrew Ng's machine learning course on Coursera rewritten by Python